chabad360/chabad360.github.io/content/post/PXE-Booting-the-Rock-Pi-X/index.md

 If you're setting up PXE booting, you're probably planning to do it on multiple devices, if so, you'll probably want to have a script that does everything (or most of it) in one shot.

-Currently I've been using a UEFI Shell script plus some manual workon, it's rather inconvenient but it works.
+Currently I've been using a UEFI Shell script plus some manual work, it's rather inconvenient but it works.